 Prior to joining the New Mexico State staff, Harkins spent a season as an assistant at Brown and two seasons as an assistant at Missouri State.
 He coached at Nathan Hale High School in Seattle, Wash., from 2001 to 2004.

-In his brief time at Yale, Harkins has coached many middle-distance and distance athletes to great success, and students like Kevin Dooney, Tim Hillas, Ryan Laemel, John McGowan, Matt Nussbaum, James Shirvell and Matt Thwaites have all emerged as regional stars under his coaching.
+In his short time at Yale, Harkins has coached many middle-distance and distance athletes to great success, and students like Kevin Dooney, Tim Hillas, Ryan Laemel, John McGowan, Matt Nussbaum, James Randon, James Shirvell and Matt Thwaites all emerged as regional stars under his coaching.
 Over the past couple years, the middle-distance and distance events have become the strengths of Yale's track team, while the cross country team has achieved its usual success.

 Harkins received a B.A. in economics from the University of Washington, where he ran cross country and track, in 2000.
 He also has a Master’s of Science in health promotion and wellness management from Missouri State.